 They say that what you create and share with the world is exactly what you need most for yourself.
-No doubt learning, practicing and truly loving and caring for myself is exactly what I needed most.
+No doubt learning to care for and accept myself is exactly what I needed most.

 None of us are exempt from the journey into firstly liking ourselves and lastly deeply loving our own heart like we do our best friend, our families, our love.
 Practicing unconditional acceptance and non-judgemental grace for our own human being takes incredible kindness, gentleness, and patience for our own process.